fsresponser/MRNavigationController/README.md

 # MRNavigationController
-two kind of navigation tranform style
+  MRNavigationController is a subclass of UINavigationController, which archive two kind of navigation transform style.

+# Usage
+  just inherit MRNavigitionController instead of UINavigationController